Grammars for Document Spanners: Expressive Power and Closure Properties

+The class of \emph{regular spanners} equals the class of spanners that are expressible as a vset-automaton~\cite{DBLP:journals/jacm/FaginKRV15}.

 Inspired by Chomsky's hierarchy, we say that an extraction grammar $G$ is \emph{regular} if its productions are of the form $A \rightarrow \sigma B$ and $A \rightarrow \sigma$ where $A,B$ are non-terminals and $\sigma \in (\Sigma \cup \Gamma_X)$.
-We then have the following equivalence that is strongly based on the equivalence of regular grammars and finite state automata. \thmregspnrs{The class of spanners definable by regular extraction grammars is equal to the class of regular spanners.} \begin{proposition} \thmregspnrs \end{proposition}
+We then have the following equivalence that is strongly based on the equivalence of regular grammars and finite state automata. \thmregspnrs{The class of spanners definable by regular extraction grammars is equal to the class of regular spanners.} \begin{proposition} \thmregspnrs \end{proposition} \begin{proof} Let us consider a regular spanner definable by a vset-automaton $A$.
+Since every regular language is also context-free, we can construct a pushdown automaton $A\p$ such that $\mathcal{R}(A\p) = \mathcal{R}(A)$, which allows us to conclude that $\repspnr{A} = \repspnr{A\p}$